hyperledger/fabric-sdk-node/docs/tutorials/network-config.md

-This tutorial illustrates the use of a connection profile.
+This tutorial illustrates the use of common connection profiles.
 Connection profiles are a new feature of the Hyperledger Fabric Node.js Client as of 1.1.
 A connection profile will describe the Hyperledger Fabric network to the Hyperledger Fabric Node.js Client (fabric client).

 For more information on:
 * getting started with Hyperledger Fabric see